 Keep in mind that light and faded colors are more bearable than the bright ones.

-Coolors.co is a free online tool that generates beautiful color schemes.
+Coolors.co is a free online tool that generates beautiful colour schemes.
 This way you can test them and see if they match your preferences.
-Also, it gives you the code for every color in the scheme.
+Also, it gives you the code for every colour in the scheme.

 How much do you care about how your blog looks?
 Do you think design helps when it comes to increasing the traffic on your site?

 Adelina Tuca is a writer and WordPress blogger at ThemeIsle and Of living & pressing.
 She loves sports, hiking, books, rock music, and she likes to put on paper everything she finds challenging and unique.